Dyscalculia Tutoring in Houston, TX

 It is important for students with dyscalculia to learn through kinesthetic methods

--base ten blocks to help with basic counting skills.
+- Base ten blocks to help with basic counting skills.

--cuisenare rods for comparing numbers and doing fractions
+- Cuisenaire rods for comparing numbers and doing fractions

--unifix cubes to teach addition and subtraction
+- Unifix cubes to teach addition and subtraction

--counters to demonstrate multiplication and division
+- Counters to demonstrate multiplication and division

--real coins to demonstrate the actual weight and feel of money
+- Real coins to demonstrate the actual weight and feel of money

--a small paper analog clock to demonstrate telling time by the hour and minute hand
+- A small paper analog clock to demonstrate telling time by the hour and minute hand

--dice to show probability
+- Dice to show probability

 Dyscalculia Tutoring & Therapy Houston

-To help students grasp basic number awareness and quantatative concepts, using lots of manipulatives is helpful.
+To help students grasp basic number awareness and quantitative concepts, using lots of manipulatives is helpful.
 Using concrete objects to coincide with a number will help students build a foundation to build onto, therefore eventually leading to abstract ideas.
 Beads, beans, plastic figures, household items, and even foods are great manipulatives.
 Another tip is trying to incorporate basic math into daily conversation frequently.
 For example, a teacher or parent may ask a student, “Last week you brought your lunch to school 3 days.
 How many days did you buy your lunch from the Cafeteria?”
 Allowing students to think out loud while they do math problems is also a helpful strategy.
 This can include thinking out loud or verbally expressing what they are doing while solving a problem.